Super Bowl DFS picks, lineups for Patriots vs. Seahawks from daily Fantasy optimizer

 You can also bet Shaheed to go Over 22.5 total receiving yards at DraftKings:

 The optimizer's NFL DFS strategy also includes building around Patriots quarterback Maye.
 While Seattle has the No. 6 total defense, Maye is the first quarterback in NFL history to defeat three top-5 total defenses in a single postseason.
 So, he won't be intimidated by Seattle's unit, and it was one which was just shredded by Matthew Stafford.
 In the NFC Title Game, the Seahawks allowed its most passing touchdowns (3) of the year, it's second-highest passer rating (126.5) and its third-most passing yards (370).
-Add in that Maye has 65-plus rushing yards in two of three postseason games, and he's poised to produce, Fantasy-wise, on Super Bowl Sunday.
+Add in that Maye has 65-plus rushing yards in two of three postseason games, and Maye, who was the NFL MVP runner-up to Stafford, is poised to produce, Fantasy-wise, on Super Bowl Sunday.
 You can see the rest of the optimizer's NFL DFS picks here.

 Bet Maye to go Over 264.5 passing plus rushing yards at DraftKings: